fabagaipo/cmsc133/README.md

 # Note:
 - Skeleton file of string functions is named string_functions.s
 - Compiled subroutines with main and data is named final_string_functions.s
+- -C Language equivalents of subroutines are in c-language-equivalents.c